oddrationale/ACollectionOfChessWisdom/manuscript/07_The_Endgame.md

 Activate rooks.
 To insure activity, you may have to sac a pawn or two.

 Attack with rooks from far away.
-Keep the “checking distance.”
+Keep the "checking distance."

 Put rooks behind passed pawns.
 If not possible, flank-attack them.